barbarer/py4e-int/_sources/dictionaries/mixedupcode_orig.rst

 .. activecode:: dictionaries_mixedupcode_question10_4_ac
+    :autograde: unittest

     Write a function called ``sales_tax`` that takes in a ``list_of_costs`` (floating point values) as a parameter and returns a dictionary with the original costs as keys and the final costs after the sales tax of 6 percent as values.
     The final costs should be rounded to the hundredths place.
 For example, ``sales_tax([1.25, 8, 5])`` returns ``{1.25: 1.33, 8: 8.48, 5: 5.3}``.
     ~~~~